Skip to content

 Use Gemini only for tasks that need its 1M-token context (deep research, large document processing, inbox triage).
 Gemini failed on structured-aggregation queries in our agent-loop tests — use Mistral for anything else.
 Google AI Studio endpoint has no regional data-residency guarantee; for strict EU sovereignty, use Mistral only.

 Production-grade open-source inference server for your own GPU box.
 Default port is 8000.
+Not regularly tested against the lynox agent loop.

 {